Homepage

 General Info.

 We strongly recommend you stay at El Bahira, the owner is happy to see climbers, it is clean and well tended, right by the cliffs and most important, they allow us to bolt their cliffs!
-While their website says they are not open until Easter they will open the bungalows by arrangement, these have one double room, two bunk beds and a pullout sofa/bed as well as shower, W.C. etc. T.V, cooking facilities and aircon.
-Perfect.
+While their website says they are not open until Easter they will happily open the bungalows by arrangement, these have one double room, two bunk beds and a pullout sofa/bed as well as shower, W.C. etc. T.V, cooking facilities and aircon.
+They also have large mobile homes which are ideal for two or so.
+Their website is http://www.elbahira.it and they speak and write English.

-Wild camping is tolerated and the ideal spot is below sector Campeggio in a deserted campsite with trees for shade (no water).
+Wild camping is tolerated and the ideal spot is below sector Campeggio in a deserted campsite with trees for shade (no water) or just past Cala Mancina.

 Medical Treatment.
 Tel 118 for the emergency services.
-Free at the Guardia Medica medical centre (left at the supermarket).
-No English!
-Otherwise main hospital at Trapani.
+Free medical treatment at the Guardia Medica medical centre (left at the mini roundabout coming into town).
+Two duty doctors with no English but do the job!
+Ambulance service is based here also for the main hospital at Trapani.

-Weather.Very variable with plenty of wind from every direction, the weather seems to change every 6 hours but always o.k to climb with only one day with a few showers on both our visits at Easter and Whitsun.
+Weather.The best weather website seems to be http://www.ilmeteo.it in Italian but this should present no difficulties.
+It is extremely hot in the sunner, up to 45°C being possible as San Vito is near the Sahara but spring and autumn are ideal with day temps aroung 26°C. Around Christmas you can expect 14-18°C. You can get detailed weather statistics for any period on http://www.ilmeteo.it/portale/archivio-meteo/Sicilia.
+Generally when we have visited the weather has been variable with plenty of wind from every direction, the weather seems to change every 6 hours but always o.k to climb with only one day with a few showers on both our visits at Easter and Whitsun and the rest of the time bright and sunny.
 Going to be hot in high summer but the cliff is west facing so shaded until 1 or 2 pm.

 Travel.

 By car.
 The advice from the Italians was to come by ferry from Genoa or Livorno to Palermo and save a day or two´s driving.
 Don´t forget the island is big and from one side to the other is 5 or 6 hours drive.
-We have driven to Naples and taken the ferry to Palermo overnight.
+We have driven from Munich to Naples (11hrs) and taken the 10pm ferry to Palermo overnight which is convenient as you get a nights rest and then arrive at Palermo at 6am allowing a days climbing.
+Direct drive from Munich without stops is 23hrs.

 General view of half the cliff, the end nearest is around 45m high, at sector Bunker 60m.